mathsaey/advent_of_code_utils/README.md

 ## Example Input

 Besides fetching input, `mix aoc.get` and `mix aoc` will also fetch example input for the given day.
-This is done by reading the first code example on the challenge webpage, which is generally that day's example input.
+This is done by reading each code example on the challenge webpage and storing each with a progressive number (starting from 0).

 Since this method is not 100% reliable, you may you wish to disable this behaviour.
 This can be done by passing the `--no-example` flag to `mix aoc` or